Lazy Loading¶

 .Entityto a different object updates the internal foreign key ID and frees the previous entity (unless the identity map is active). - When the

-IDproperty on the lazy field changes, the cached entity is cleared and will be reloaded on next access.
+IDproperty on the lazy field changes, the cached entity is cleared and will be reloaded on next access. - Soft-deleted parents resolve.
+The lazy load uses

 TTLazyList\<T> (Collection)¶